google/highwayhash/README.md

 B0, B1, B2, B3.
 Each independent hash result H_i includes A_i and B_i.
 Finally,
 combine the H_i into a single digest via SipHash.

-This is about twice as fast as ScalarSipHash, but the outputs differ.
+This is about twice as fast as SipHash, but the outputs differ.

 The implementation uses custom AVX-2 vector classes with overloaded operators (e.g. const V4x64U a = b + c) for type-safety and improved readability